dweekly/docs/includes/ingredients/deep-linked-ads/tracking-link-params.md

 Branch Tracking links allow tracking many parameters about the performance of your ad campaigns and individual ads.
-You can see each partner's specific link Parameters under the **Link Parameters** tab:
+You can see each partner's specific link Parameters under the <notranslate>**Link Parameters**</notranslate> tab:

 ![image](/_assets/img/ingredients/deep-linked-ads/link-parameters.png)